CodesRunOnHumans/CodesRunOnHumans/README.md

 1. Open your favorite editor.
 2. Write some codes with the flexible syntax.
 3. Save your codes.
+We suggest `croh` as the files' extension.
+4. Compile the codes to human executable formats by the compilers, such as [`Croher`](https://github.com/CodesRunOnHumans/Croher/wiki).
-4. Let any human being to run the codes.
+5. Let any human being to run it.

 ## Features
 ### Naturally Wide Compatibility